Kirkland City Council

 both Washington Coalition for Open Government and the Association of

-Washington Cities.
+city council committee meetings are now open to the public.
 Our new web site makes it easy to find the

 information you need on any device.
 The public engagement process for

 Kirkland 2035 -- the update to the city's comprehensive plan for the

 next 20 years -- was second to none.

 We need jobs and businesses in Kirkland to grow if we expect the best